AvaProtocol/OAK-docs/_docs/identity.md

 ---
-title: Theme installation
+title: Identity Pallet
 subtitle: This document covers the setup and options of theme feature described in the doc title
 author: chris
-tags: [setup]
+tags: [develop]
 ---

 Install the dependencies with [Bundler](http://bundler.io/):